chesterheng/master-coding-interview/README.md

 ### Space Complexity

+When a program executes it has two ways to remember things

-Heap - Store variables
+- Heap - Store variables
-Stack - Keep track of function calls
+- Stack - Keep track of function calls

 What causes Space Complexity?